 - Sending your data to a shopping site, bank, insurance provider, credit card company

-- Sending photos, documents, videos and posting on social media
+- Sending photos, documents, videos, social media posts

 - Backing up your data to the cloud